Hiuching-Jyu/sunrisinggg.github.io/_posts/2020-9-20-How-do-you-like-the-trip.md

 ---
 layout: post
-title: "How do you like the trip (not just exhibition)?"
+title: "An essay on a trip to CIIE?"
 date: 2020-9-20
-excerpt: "An essay on a trip to CIIE. "
 tags: [jottings]
 comments: true
 post: true